 Guests are also into local experiences.
 They don’t want to see a place anymore.
 They want to live it.
 And they want it authentic.
 So bring the best of your close environment into your hotel.

 Gastronomy is an amazing way to make your guests discovering the local culture.
 If you don’t offer meals at your hotel, you can let them some specialities as a welcome present.

 Sustainability is the trendy word in 2020.
 Once they are in your hotel, guests want to be able to keep going with protecting the planet as they do at home.
 This means that you have to implement some measures in your rooms and common areas to let them recyclate, use less water than possible and so on.

 Your guests also expect that you will also work on your side to make your hotel as sustainable as possible.
 You can, for instance, implement a system to save energy or to reduce the use of plastic.

 Smart hotels will attract all eyes on them and so, more clients.
-Becoming a smart hotel is not fast and cheap but this is important that you start from now to become sustainable.
+Becoming a smart hotel is not a fast and cheap move but this is important that you start from now to become sustainable.
 Do not forget to communicate about the measures you take.
 Your (future) guests will be glad to read about it.

 5. Working places

 In a very close past, only some kind of hotels were considered as working places.
 They used to be hotels close to business centers with conference rooms.
 Businessmen were their main clients.
 Things have changed.
 There is still a need for this kind of clients but now, everyone wants to work from anywhere, especially digital nomads and the youngest generations.